-Here $\epsilon$ is an error term that we ignore for the heuristic.
-We then use that $2\arctan(r/t^{\nu})|_{\C}=\pi+O(r^{\nu-1})$ to obtain \cref{wm:d=2}. \end{remark} \begin{remark}[Regularity across $\C$: Conormality vs Smoothness] Notice that while the solutions of \cref{wm:d=2_poly,wm:d=2_log,wm:d=2_log_k,nw:d=4_log,wm:d>7,nw:supercritical} as well as \cref{type1,type1:wave} all are smooth across $\C$, \cref{wm:d=2,nw:d=3,nw:d=4} are not.
+\begin{remark}[Regularity across $\C$: Conormality vs Smoothness] Notice that while the solutions of \cref{wm:d=2_poly,wm:d=2_log,wm:d=2_log_k,nw:d=4_log,wm:d>7,nw:supercritical} as well as \cref{type1,type1:wave} all are smooth across $\C$, \cref{wm:d=2,nw:d=3,nw:d=4} are not.
 With more detail given in the main body, let us briefly discuss the importance of the regularity across $\C$ through the example of \cref{nw:d=4}.
 For our main result \cref{in:thm:main}, we need to show that $\phi\sim\mathcal{O}(r^{a_0})$, with $a_0>-1$, in the region $\{t/r\in(-1/2,1/2)\}$.
-This requires, $(r\partial_t)$-regularity and a corresponding decay rate along $\C$, in order to construct an approximate solution near $\C$ and peel off sufficiently many terms along $\Cbar$.
-In turn, this requires that the regularity across $\Cbar$ is larger than $a_0+\frac{d-1}{2}$, we can only deduce this rate if the regularity across $\C$ is higher than $a_0+\frac{d-1}{2}$.
+This requires $(r\partial_t)$-regularity and a corresponding decay rate along $\C$ in order to construct an approximate solution near $\C$ and peel off sufficiently many terms along $\Cbar$.
+In turn, this requires that the regularity across $\Cbar$ is larger than $a_0+\frac{d-1}{2}$; we can only deduce this rate if the regularity across $\C$ is higher than $a_0+\frac{d-1}{2}$.
 We will show that these conditions are always satisfied in all the cases above. \end{remark}

 \begin{remark}[Polynomial vs logarithmic perturbation] For the settings \cref{wm:d=2_log,wm:d=2_log_k,nw:d=4_log}, we cannot directly apply the results of \cite{kadar_scattering_2025}.
 We nevertheless expect that the techniques of \cite{kadar_scattering_2025} can be slightly extended to also apply to these cases; see \cref{applications:rem} for further discussion. \end{remark}